Lights, camera, action! News set design in movies

 “Up Close and Personal”

-This romantic comedy starring Robert Redford and Michelle Pfeiffer tells the story of an ambitious young woman named Sally/Tally Atwater as she rises from desk assistant to network anchor (Atwater unexpectedly has her name changed from “Sally” to “Tally” by Redford’s character, Warren Justice, to make it more memorable to audiences).
+“Up Close and Personal” is a romantic comedy starring Robert Redford and Michelle Pfeiffer tells the story of an ambitious young woman named Sally turned Tally Atwater as she rises from desk assistant to network anchor (Atwater unexpectedly has her name changed from “Sally” to “Tally” by Redford’s character, Warren Justice, to make it more memorable to audiences).

 Throughout Atwater’s career, viewers are treated to several sets, each reflecting the local market’s sensibility and size.